Eskaype/WGAN-ADDA/README.md

 ## Domain Adaptation on Medical Images

-This repository implements the `WGAN Domain Adaptation' model for single  source and target in *pytorch* framework
+This repository implements the `WGAN Domain Adaptation` model for single  source and target in *pytorch* framework

 The overall model architecture is as shown in the figure: